avinetworks/devops/monitoring/avimetrics script/README.md

     - **avimetrics.py**:  This is the script that will pull the values from the Avi Controller API and forward to the metrics enpoints
     - **avi_controllers.json**:  This file contains the Avi Controller login information.
 When new Avi controllers are deployed they need to be added and this file must be redeployed.
     - **metrics_endpoints.py**:  This file contains the methods for formatting the data and sending to the defined metrics endpoint(s)
     - **dockerfile**:  This file contains the commands to build a container with the metrics script
     - **appdynamics_http.json**:  This file contains values required to send to a App Dynamics Standalone Machine Agent HTTP Listener
     - **datadog.json**:  This file contains the values required to send to the Datadog HTTP API
-    - **graphite_host.json**:  This file contains the graphite host and tcp port information.
+    - **graphite_host.json**:  This file contains the graphite host and tcp port information
     - **splunk_host.json**:  This file contains the values required to send to a Splunk HTTP Endpoint Collector API to a Metric Index
+    - **logstash.json**:  This file contains the values required to send to a Logstash input
+    - **elasticsearch_host.json**:  This file contains the values required to send to the Elasticsearch document API
     - **influxdb.json**:  This file contains the values required to send to an InfluxDB HTTP API endpoint